Gyeyang District: History

-The first historical record of Gyeyang-gu goes back to the Goguryeo kingdom in 470 AD under the name of Jubuto-gun.
+The first historical record of Gyeyang District goes back to the Goguryeo kingdom in 470 AD under the name of Jubuto-gun.
 It was renamed to Bupyeong-dohobu in 1413 AD.
 It was later renamed Gyeyang-myeon and it was renamed again Buk-Gu (North Ward), Incheon as it was annexed to Incheon in 1989.
-Bupyeong-gu, Gyeyang-gu, and Seo-gu were all formed out of this ward.
-Seo-gu was separated out in 1988, and both Gyeyang-gu, and Bupyeong-gu were formed in 1995.
+Bupyeong District, Gyeyang District, and Seo District were all formed out of this ward.
+Seo-gu was separated out in 1988, and both Gyeyang District, and Bupyeong District were formed in 1995.

 Location

-Gyeyang-gu borders Bupyeong-gu to the south, Seo-gu to the west, Seoul's Gangseo-gu and Bucheon city to the east, and Gimpo city's Gochon-myeon to the north.
+Gyeyang District borders Bupyeong District to the south, Seo-gu to the west, Seoul's Gangseo-gu and Bucheon to the east, and Gimpo's Gochon-myeon to the north.